-For Book & Claim, you may use the GreenPalm logo and state that the product "contributes to the production of certified sustainable palm oil."
+For Book & Claim, you may use the RSPO Credits logo and state that the product "supports the production of certified sustainable palm oil."

 All product sustainability claims require CSPO sourcing of at least 95%.

 RSPO is the leading certification, not the only one.